okteto/blog-proposals/automated-deployments-using-github-actions.md

 Now you have the cloned application working locally on your computer.
 You will deploy the cloned version to the Okteto cloud to serve as your production deployment.
 The folder already contains a `Dockerfile` and a `docker-compose.yml` file that defines the services and steps needed to build the image for this application.

-To begin the deployment from your terminal using the Okteto CLI, execute the command below to login and create a session between your okteto cloud account and your local terminal;
+To begin the deployment from your terminal using the Okteto CLI, execute the command below to login and create a session between your Okteto cloud account and your local terminal;

    ```console
        $ okteto login